I am an aspiring science-fiction author hopeful who wants to inform others in their journey for the truth. Join me in that quest.

 Wow!
 Isn’t that the understatement of all time?
 If you have a pressing question to ask the customer support staff on HubPages, all you have to do is e-mail them and you will eventually get a response.
 Sometimes HubPages’s customer support staff may be a little slow about answering you back, but they do and will answer you back.
 Steemit’s customer support staff is more comparable with that of Infobarrel.
 That is, you could e-mail Steemit’s customer support staff again and again until you’re blue in the face and you still will not receive any response from them.

-As I must tell you again, Steemit is still in its Beta mode, whereas HubPages is more established than Steemit.
-I am optimistic that Steemit will eventually improve its customer support in the near future.
+I am optimistic that Steemit will eventually improve its customer support in the near future depending on the fate of its leadership.
 However, when you initially join Steemit, don’t expect a friendly customer support representative of theirs to take you by the hand any time that you need to ask a question about the writing site.
 One time I actually sent Steemit a multitude of e-mails regarding the same customer concern that I had, but I never heard anything back from them.
 Now, if you ask your fellow writers on Steemit for guidance, you will likely get some kind of response from them.
 Steemit does have that same sense of community among its members that HubPages has.
 It’s just that Steemit’s customer support staff has a long way to go before they become efficient, to say the least.

 I would be interested in finding out what some of you veteran Hubbers may have to tell me about how HubPages was when it first started out and how efficient its customer support staff was.
 I think that just about every writing site and the likes experience some kind of growing pains when they first start out on the Internet.
 I remember back in 2013 when YouTube still imposed a word count limit on any comment or reply that anyone posted on their YouTube pages.
 Now whenever you go onto YouTube, you find some really epic-sized comments posted on their YouTube pages inasmuch as there is no longer such a word count limit on that platform.